 When you feel more resentment than love

 If you are caring for a parent or parents who abused or neglected you in childhood, your situation is especially challenging.
 You may feel on an emotional tightrope, trying to keep your balance, with many conflicting feelings.
 For example,

-- resentment, that their illness forces you to maintain close contact; or
+- resentment, that their illness forces you to maintain close contact

-Research indicates that these stressors put you at much greater risk of depression than those who did not experience parental abuse or neglect.
+Research indicates that you are put at much greater risk of depression by these stressors than are those who did not experience parental abuse or neglect.
 Protect yourself with a strong safety net: